 Scott loved Wyoming, enjoyed spending time on Casper Mountain, loved his Denver Broncos, and always looked forward to the family’s cousin’s reunion each summer that took place in locations such as Alcova Lake, Colorado Springs/Lake Pueblo, Cheyenne, and Seal Beach, CA, so he could spend time with family.
 Scott was a kind, generous, loving husband, father, grandfather, uncle, and cousin, and was a friend to many.
 He will be deeply missed.

 A Memorial Service for Scott will be held at Bethel Baptist Church, 3030 S. Poplar St. in Casper, on Saturday, January 11, 2020 at 2:00 pm.
 All are welcome to attend.

 In lieu of flowers, please consider making a donation to the Bethel Baptist Church (Casper) or the Multiple Myeloma Research Foundation (www.themmrf.org) in Scott’s memory.

-To send flowers to G. Scott Whitcomb's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of G. Scott Whitcomb, please visit our floral store.